Beauty–thinking about

 II.
 Sartwell’s Six Names for Beauty

 Sartwell examines six different words used to connote beauty from a world-wide cultural perspective.
 In each case he reflects how that particular conceptual notion of beauty emerges in a wide range of phenomenon, from art to perfume to rugs.
 Have the students break into teams and assign one chapter, one word for beauty to each team.
 (You can have them choose as well.)
-Have them work through their chapter and prepare a report with images and examples from some of the selections to share with the class.
+Have each team work through their chapter and prepare a report with images and examples from some of the selections to share with the class.

 Discussion Questions: